RavensbourneWebMedia/UX-design/misc/observations.md

 I think it wasn't clear what exactly people were meant to do and how?

-Make use everyone uses [that method with the emoticons](../sessions/session-06.md#method)
+Make sure everyone uses [that method with the emoticons](../sessions/session-06.md#method)

 Storyboard challenges, not magical solutions!